thekalipo/DeParcevauxPouliquen/OVERALL DESCRIPTION/Scenarios.md

 ### Scenario 4 : A farmer looks at the prediction

 ### Scenario 5 : A farmer is asked his productivity for the previous year (at the cropping season) and after a while receives an incentive and a request for best pratices
 Between April and October, Amar crops and harvests rice during the so-called "Kharif"season.
-In November, he receives a notification from DREAM that urges him to release his production data - seed variety, seed rate, production amount, surface area of the cultivated fields, location (?), start and end date - before the end of the month.
+In November, he receives a notification from DREAM that urges him to release his production data - seed variety, seed rate, production amount, surface area of the cultivated fields, location (?), start and end date - by the end of the month.
 He instantly performs.
 On the first of December, a notification telling the completudeness of the database gathering the production data of the farmers in Amar's area (?) is sent by the system to the dedicated policy makers.

 ### Scenario 6 : A farmer looks for advice on fertilizer on a forum (filter by tag, area,... ? research).
 He finds someone that put a good answer -> he joins him privately.
 He replies to another question.
+Diya is not sure about the law regarding some specific fertilizer.
+She looks for discussion forums on DREAM.
+She uses as keywords "law", the name of the fertilizer and she filters the results to get late discussions - she knows that the law has changed in the previous years.
+She finds some farmer whose response handles her issue.
+Since she wants some more precision, she contacts the farmer, via DREAM, in a private discussion.

 ### Scenario 7 : A farmer receives a notification of help request because his productivity was low on the year